geoai4cities/uqol_quantification/README.md

 **Dataset:**

 * Potsdam and Bhopal datasets are used for training.
-* Download the dataset from:
+* Download the dataset from [here](https://drive.google.com/file/d/18K5dyeNwCyE46FYFBBJCSutALwdoUGRX/view?usp=sharing).

 **Training:**